evolvingfunctions/multer-s3-acl/README.md

-# multer-s3
+# multer-s3-acl
 Streaming multer storage engine for AWS S3

 This project is mostly an integration piece for existing code samples from Multer's [storage engine documentation](https://github.com/expressjs/multer/blob/master/StorageEngine.md) with [s3fs](https://github.com/RiptideElements/s3fs) as the substitution piece for file system.
-Existing solutions I found required buffering the multipart uploads into the actual filesystem which is difficult to scale.
+Existing solutions found at the time of development required buffering the multipart uploads into the actual filesystem which is difficult to scale.
+This forked version of multer-s3 adds an option to optionally set ACL's.
+If ACL not specified, then default is to store the file with ACL: 'private'

 # Install
 ```
-npm install --save multer-s3
+npm install --save multer-s3-acl
 ```

 # Tests